Create Your Own: Seasonal, Organic Fruit Muffins

 - In season: The product can be found at the market and is being harvested locally

-Complete the Create Your Own: Seasonal Fruit Muffin process by following each step and making your own choices.
+Complete the Create Your Own: Seasonal, Organic Fruit Muffin process by following each step and making your own choices.

 Our seasonal fruit muffin recipe directs you to use the “muffin method” where you mix wet ingredients in one bowl and dry ingredients in another.
 You then combine the wet with dry, mixing as little as possible.
 You might be wondering why mix dry and wet separately?
 Read on to learn more.